MapoftheInternet.com

 used by free hosting services.

-Most search engines automatically derive the
+Most search engines automatically derive the keywords

-keywords and categorization of the sites it
+and categories of the sites it finds, and uses such

 improve the listing.
-This can put your site
+This can put your site on a low

-example, a site with a picture of Mona Lisa might
+with a picture of Mona Lisa might never be found unless

-never be found unless the site has substantial text
+the site has substantial text about the subject.

 With Map of the Internet, users can attach description and

-keywords which do not necessarily appear anywhere on
+keywords which do not necessarily appear anywhere on their

-build 3D structures in cyberspace that reflect their
+3D structures in cyberspace that reflect their

 content or intentional community.